 Here’s what to look out for:

-- Hurried purchases – It’s common for fraudsters to contact you in a panic, wanting to rush to set up their accommodation.
+It’s common for fraudsters to contact you in a panic, wanting to rush to set up their accommodation.
 It’s important you don’t get flustered.
-Take the adequate time to verify their credit card, passport details, and other relevant documents to make sure they’re genuinely are who they say they are.
+Take adequate time to verify their credit card, passport details, and other relevant documents to make sure they genuinely are who they say they are.

-- Use systems that can secure your customers’ cards – You need to use an hotel payment system (ideally integrated into your PMS or booking engine) that can send and receive card authorisation digitally and store it all securely in one place.
+You need to use a hotel payment system (ideally integrated into your PMS or booking engine) that can send and receive card authorisation digitally and store it all securely in one place.

 2. Inform all managers and employees of company policies